News Updates for HomeWorks Connect

-Board Approves First Phase of Fiber-To-The-Home
+Board Approves First Phase of Fiber-to-the-Home (Nov-17)

-The project involves installing fiber optic cable along our electric system.
+HomeWorks plans to install fiber optic cable along our electric system.
 This high-speed data line would serve two purposes:

 1) Creating a network of system data that will help our engineers, dispatchers, and line crews maintain and strengthen our system against animals, storms, and load growth, and